motaher-s13/demo-flask-project/README.md

 ```bash
 sudo pkill -f "gunicorn"
 ```
 This simulates the app crashing unexpectedly.
-Since Restart=always is set, systemd should automatically restart the service.
+Since Restart=on-failure is set, systemd should automatically restart the service.

 Monitor the Restart.
 Check the service status to verify that it restarted.